 Other trouble sources are bent or cracked garage door hinges, or damage as the result of impact.
 If the hinges have not been properly maintained, they may become rusted or corroded, especially if they are exposed to unusually damp or salty air.

 Potential Damage to Your Garage Doors

-Whether you have loose, rusted, or broken garage door hinges, stop using your garage door until the problem has been taken care of.
+Whether you have loose, rusty, or broken hinges, stop using your garage door until the problem's taken care of.
 Park on the street and in the case of an attached garage, enter through the door from your house when you need access to stored items.
-Otherwise, you will be running the risk of serious damage to your garage doors themselves.
-Broken hinges are capable of deforming the door's guide tracks or damaging its panels.
-The longer you wait to repair or replace the hinges, the more likely it is that you'll end up needing a major -- and expensive! -- service call.
+Damaged hinges are capable of deforming your garage door's guide tracks or doing harm to its panels.
+The longer you wait to repair or replace the hinges, the more likely it is you'll end up needing a major -- and expensive! -- service call.
 You might even have to pay for a whole new garage door.

 How to Solve the Problem

 When the problem is a deteriorated screw plate, try replacing the screw(s) with nuts and bolts.
 If this doesn’t help, or if the problem is actual breakage, you will need to completely replace the hinges.
 These can be purchased from either a hardware store or a specialist garage door company, at prices ranging from approximately $3-20 apiece, if you want to attempt the job yourself.
-Professional replacement of broken hinges will cost about $130-150 for the first hinge, plus another $60-80 for every additional one, including parts and labor.
+Hiring a garage door professional to replace broken hinges will cost about $130-150 for the first hinge, plus another $60-80 for every additional one, including parts and labor.
 SAFETY WARNING: Do not attempt to repair torsion spring doors yourself, as specialized tools are required.

 Garage Door Hinge Maintenance